The Orlando Magic’s backs are now against the wall. They have a tall order facing them against the Milwaukee Bucks as they aim to even the series.

 Steve Clifford is not one to change his rotation.
 He is not going to throw playing groups on the floor that he is not comfortable with.
 He is not going to drastically change what he does.
 That is just who he is.
 So do not expect funky lineups that we have never seen before.

-Behind the Buck Pass 0d - Milwaukee Bucks: The push and pull of accountability and maintaining culture
+Behind the Buck Pass 0d - Milwaukee Bucks: What's trending in the fifth week of the season

 But what this should mean is the Magic keep their lineups on a short leash.
 If a player — especially a reserve — is struggling or not playing effectively, then they need to be taken out of the game in favor of players that Clifford trusts.